Vidvox/isf-docs/index.md

 ISF stands for "Interactive Shader Format", and is a file format that describes a GLSL fragment shader, as well as how to execute and interact with it.
 The goal of this file format is to provide a simple and minimal interface for image filters and generative video sources that allows them to be interacted with and reused in a generic and modular fashion.
 ISF is nothing more than a [slightly modified] GLSL fragment shader with a JSON blob at the beginning that describes how to interact with the shader (how many inputs/uniform variables it has, what their names are, what kind of inputs/variables they are, that sort of thing).
 ISF isn't some crazy new groundbreaking technology- it's just a simple and useful combination of two things that have been around for a while to make a minimal- but highly effective- filter format.

-## Using ISF
+## Using ISF Compositions

-- Shaders written in the ISF specification can be used in supported environments on desktop, mobile and the web.
+Shaders written in the ISF specification can be used in supported environments on desktop, mobile and the web.
 To use ISF files in a specific piece of software consult the appropriate documentation.

+- In many cases, ISF generator files can be directly loaded into the media bin / media player section of host software.
 - ISF files that you would like to be globally available to all software on your Mac can be placed in the "/Library/Graphics/ISF" or "~/Library/Graphics/ISF" directories.
 Generators, filters and transitions in these directories should generally be automatically available within supported software where applicable.
-- ISF files can be created, viewed and shared online at the [isf.video](http://interactiveshaderformat.com) website.
-- ISF shaders can be made as full page standalone webpages, with or without controls.
-An example implementation can be found in the [ISF Generator Example on Glitch](https://glitch.com/edit/#!/isf-example?path=README.md).

 ### Supported software